 It'll tick all the boxes on your wish list, and more

-This lens is enormously popular, and with good reason.
 AF performance is first class and there's a sophisticated VR system which works a treat and features both normal and active modes, plus automatic panning detection.
 The quality continues on the outside, with a tough, weather-sealed magnesium barrel and wonderfully refined handling.
 But it's the lens' image quality that ensures it comes out on top.
 Sharpness and contrast are excellent throughout the zoom range and at differing apertures, whilst the rounded nine-blade diaphragm maintains pleasant bokeh.
-A new version has just been announced, but this should make this lens even more competitively priced for such a quality optic, making it a winner in every respect.
+We loved the older AF-S 70-200mm f/2.8G ED VR II, but this new version is simply stunning.

 2. Tamron SP 70-200mm f/2.8 Di VC USD for Nikon